Skip to content

 6) Use story prompts as a starting point

 After a long day at work, sometimes the very last thing your brain wants to do is conjure up intricate plots and fascinating characters for a bedtime story.
 Instead, why not try some story prompts to get you started.
-There are tons of story generation tools and resources online, like this Roll and Write Story Ideas Generator.
+There are tons of story generation tools and resources online, like this Roll and Write Story Ideas Generator or this printable story dice template.
 Ask your child to roll the dice to generate the basic plot for that evening’s story.

 Roll and Write Story Ideas Generator